 I live in Hungary, in the suburbs of Budapest.
 I am 55 years old, have two sons from two fathers - both died (my elder son's father died in a motorcycle accident back in 1998 leaving behind two other boys from his second marriage, my younger son's father - my husband - in 2018).

 I experienced different kinds of losses in my life and was a witness to losses around me.
 I have seen the consequences of not talking about the lost ones and getting stuck in grief for a lifetime, losing faith because of the death of a loved one, and terminal illness after the loss of a child.
 I survived I suicide attempt at the age of 14 and an extra-uterine pregnancy not discovered for 46 hours - in a medical sense, I should not be here.

 When I was a child I always wanted to be a doctor.
 I could not make it.
 Later, I found out that I am more enthusiastic about healing than curing.
 Picking up on my childhood dream, at the age of 47, I decided to give myself a chance and I started a 3-year course in anthroposophical medicine with the aim of becoming a therapist.
 I could not make it again because my husband died and I had to focus on making money.
 In 2019, I was kinda driven to Clare Josa's Author Mastermind course and decided to write a book about my journey.
-The same year, I completed training in grief counselling and started to support grievers.
+The same year, I completed training in facilitating grief groups and started to support grievers.
 In 2021, I completed a 12-week course lead by David Kessler and now I am a certified Grief Educator.
-Currently, I am studying Online mental hygiene counselling at Karoli Gaspar University and, in parallel, completing a course in grief counseling.
+Currently, I am studying Online mental health counseling at Karoli Gaspar University and, in parallel, completing a course in grief counseling.

-For living on, I work as an IT translator and website developer.
+For living on, I work as a website developer.

 I am a big fan of non-invasive therapies like homeopathy, Bach flower essences, anthroposofical medicine, herbs, Recall healing, Bert Hellinger's family constellations, yoga, meditation, and mindfullness.